Tsardoz/Andrew-Walsh-portfolio/phd.md

 ## Research Impact
 This research established the mathematical framework for non-invasive blood pressure estimation using machine learning techniques, potentially enabling continuous monitoring without invasive procedures.
 The methodologies developed have applications beyond cardiovascular measurements to other physiological signal analysis domains.

+## Historical Significance
+This work was pioneering in its application of machine learning to physiological signal analysis.
+Twenty years later, researchers are only now applying modern AI methods to similar problems, with the advantage of vastly more powerful tools.
+Using the relatively basic computational techniques available in the early 2000s, this research anticipated the current trend toward AI-based physiological signal processing and established foundational approaches that continue to be relevant.